How the Oculus Quest 2 made me fall in love with working out - CNN Underscored

 I’m the furthest thing from a “fitness person” there is, and other than a few miles of dog walks per day, I’ve been finding it hard to motivate myself to get moving — especially in the dead of winter and amidst a global pandemic.
 But for the past few weeks, I’ve been working up a sweat almost every single day while slicing, punching and dancing in my living room with an Oculus Quest 2 headset strapped to my face.
 And I just might have fallen in love with working out in the process.

 In using the Quest 2 almost every day, I discovered a way to exercise that doesn’t feel like exercise — largely because I’m playing fun, immersive games that make me forget I’m awkwardly flailing around in my apartment.
 And after talking to several virtual reality and health experts as well as longtime Quest users, it’s become clear that working out in Oculus’ headset can be just as good for you as hitting the gym or hopping on a Peloton.
-Perhaps more importantly, the various apps and games on the Quest platform have allowed people to stay connected at a time when gathering in-person is harder than ever.
+Perhaps more importantly, the various apps and games on the Quest platform have allowed people to stay connected at a time when gathering in person is harder than ever.

 Here’s why the Oculus Quest 2 is a great buy for those looking to get active — both from my own personal experience and the experts and enthusiasts whose lives have been changed by their VR exercise journeys.